soodaayush/canadian-computing-competition/README.md

 ## Lessons Learned

-I learned to break down complex problems into smaller pieces and tackle all the small pieces to solve the bigger problem.
+I learned how to break down complex problems into smaller, manageable parts and address each one to solve the overall issue.

 ## Contests Written